airsplay/vokenization/README.md

     * [VLM Pre-training](#pre-training-with-vlm)
     * [GLUE Evaluation](#glue-evaluation)
     * [MLM Pre-training (as baselines)](#bert-as-baselines)

-> Note: I recommend to focus on "Wiki103" first and
-> ingore the code blocks related to "English Wikipedia".
-> "Eng Wiki" might take too long to complete.

 ## Installation
 ```shell script
 pip install -r requirements.txt
 ```

+## Requirements
-Require python 3.6 + (to support huggingface [transformers](https://github.com/huggingface/transformers)).
+Python >= 3.6 (to support huggingface [transformers](https://github.com/huggingface/transformers)).

 ## Contextualized Cross-Modal Matching (xmatching)
 In this [module](xmatching) (corresponding to Sec 3.2 of the [paper](https://arxiv.org/pdf/2010.06775.pdf)), we want to learn a token-image matching model from sentence-image aligned data (i.e., image captioning data).
 The model "contextually" measures the relevance between tokens (i.e., words) and images.
-The terminology "contextual" emphasize the nature that the sentences (the context) are considered when measuring the token-image relevance score.
+The terminology "contextual" emphasizes the nature in which the sentences (the context) are considered when measuring the token-image relevance score.